nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  file automatically after each command executes.
 There is no need to save manually by entering any command.

  **:information_source: Notes:**<br>
- * User should not attempt to make any change in all data files.
+ * User should not attempt to make any change in all data files.<br>

 #### 4.4 Calendar :